mhbw/springboard/Capstone 1/Springboard Capstone Raw Data Sets/README.md

  ![scoredistro20](https://github.com/mhbw/springboard/blob/master/Capstone%201/Springboard%20Capstone%20Raw%20Data%20Sets/Images/scoredistro20pg.png)

    As you can see it is now more unimodal, although it retains the long tail.
 I also did a quick boxplot of age, height, and weight.
-These are fairly normally distributed and not particularly remarkabke.
+These are fairly normally distributed and not particularly remarkable.

  ![demos](https://github.com/mhbw/springboard/blob/master/Capstone%201/Springboard%20Capstone%20Raw%20Data%20Sets/Images/demos.png)